 Mountains are an incredible part of nature.
 They are gorgeous and majestic but can also be big and scary, especially if you’re trying to climb one.

-The same can be said of finances.
+The same can be said about finances.
 They affect almost every facet of our lives, and it can be scary to face our financial problems.

 I want to encourage you to keep going!
 Just like the feeling you get when you finally conquer the mountain, it feels amazing to conquer a financial mountain as well.